hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 This approach means that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of new search parameters for native FHIR elements, core FHIR extensions, or AU Base extensions is to be done in AU Base.
 Downstream IGs, such as AU Core, profile search parameters as needed to describe the applicable support requirements e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 #### Terminology Approach
-AU Base defines terminology additional to that used in the core FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).
+AU Base defines terminology additional to that used in the FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

 Code systems are defined in AU Base when:
 * it is not suitable/achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)